JoeKnittel/joeknittel.github.io/about.markdown

 Just as the field is evolving quickly to keep up with changes in the technological landscape, I endeavor that this site remain relevant well into the future by incorporating state-of-the-art techniques from various fields.

-Read everything and thirsting for more? <a href = "https://docs.google.com/document/d/1Gs07ubcfuQOrbJ5QCoZjuy359xcsnL3w4ekPk7J6S_8/edit?usp=sharing">Here</a>'s a taste of what's in store for the blog.
+Read everything and thirsting for more? <a href = "https://docs.google.com/document/d/1Gs07ubcfuQOrbJ5QCoZjuy359xcsnL3w4ekPk7J6S_8/edit?usp=sharing">Here</a>'s a taste of what's in store.

 <img src = "\images\squiggly.png" width = "100%">